Bambu Lab P1S 3D Printer: High-Speed CoreXY With AMS Compatibility

 The Bambu Lab P1S supports both Bambu Lab and third-party filaments.
 Bambu filaments include RFID tags for automatic detection of type, color, and remaining amount.
 Third-party filaments work well but require manual setup in Bambu Studio and lack auto-identification.

-Hands holding a black 3D-printed part created by Bambu P1S, with colorful blocks in the background on a white surface.
+Hands holding a black 3D-printed part by Bambu P1S, with colorful printed samples in the background, including red, yellow, and green pieces.

 ABS 3D Print Sample - Plastic case: Printed from ABS plastic with 120-micron layer height, consisting of a lid requiring support structures, edited support-to-model adhesion parameters, and bed adhesion spray (1 hour 46 minutes), and a body printed without supports (1 hour).